 3. Form the Truffles

-Take small portions of the mixture and roll them into smooth balls, approximately one inch in diameter.
-Place each ball onto a parchment-lined baking sheet.
-Once all truffles are formed, chill them in the refrigerator for about 30 minutes to firm them up.
+Roll small portions of the mixture into balls about one inch across.
+Place them on a parchment-lined baking sheet, then chill in the fridge for about 30 minutes so they firm up.

 4. Coat the Truffles